A place like no other

 - A quiet room for private devotions

-The Beit Immanuel congregation is a tightly knit community of believers committed to training up families and children to serve the Lord within our homes and communities.
+We are a Messianic fellowship of believers committed to training up families and children to serve the Lord within our homes and communities.

-Guests are always welcome to join with the Messianic Worship Service on Friday evenings - the service is in Hebrew with translations for English and Russian speakers.
+Guests are always welcome to join the Messianic Worship Service on Friday evenings.
+Our services are in Hebrew with translations for English and Russian speakers.